sharivan/Bomberman/README.md

   - Super Bomb: Turn the player bombs into Super Bombs.
   - Indestructible Armor: Make the player invincible by 15 seconds.

-To Do:
+**To Do:**

 - Add volume control to music and fx sounds.
 - Add support to two players.
 - Add support to netplay.
 - Add support to render the graphics using Direct X and Open GL.
 For now the graphics are renderized using GDI only.

-Developers:
+**Developers:**

-- Sharivan: Programmer.
+- [Sharivan](https://github.com/sharivan): Programmer.
 Responsible to make the whole game logic, building the engine from the scratch.
-- Fanzack: Spriter.
+- [Fanzack](https://github.com/danielhidalgojunior): Spriter.
 Responsible to make the Cactus sprite based on the original Creep, some power up sprites and bomberman sprite animation.

-References:
+**References:**

-- Most of graphics of this game was based on this tutorial https://gamedevelopment.tutsplus.com/tutorials/create-a-bomberman-inspired-game-in-construct-2-the-player-and-the-level--gamedev-8744 (or https://www.youtube.com/watch?v=aopm1jqvXMM) developed at Construct 2, but only graphics, the game logic was totaly developed from scratch in C#.
+- Most of graphics of this game was based on [this tutorial](https://gamedevelopment.tutsplus.com/tutorials/create-a-bomberman-inspired-game-in-construct-2-the-player-and-the-level--gamedev-8744) (or [this video](https://www.youtube.com/watch?v=aopm1jqvXMM)) developed at Construct 2, but only graphics, the game logic was totaly developed from scratch in C#.
 - You can also find the sprites at http://enva.to/BombingChapSprites
 - FX musics are from original ones.
 Visit https://www.spriters-resource.com for find then searching by "bomberman".
 - Soundtrack musics are no copyright songs.